-- Prepare the scalloped potatoes (if you want).
-These can also be made the day of.
+- Prepare the green bean casserole (if you want).
+This can also be made the day of.

-- Mash and season the sweet potatoes.
-I like to make these on Thanksgiving but I feel your stress from here, so make them ahead and loosen them with a little milk when you reheat.
+- Mash and season the sweet potatoes for the casserole.
+I like to make these on Thanksgiving but I feel your stress from here, so make them ahead and store them in the refrigerator or use canned.

 - Bake those pies!
-You could leave them to tomorrow but why add the stress onto an already packed day.
+You could leave them to tomorrow but why add the stress onto an already packed day and oven.
 Leave time to enjoy the game and gather accolades.

-- Make those potato rolls before the people start arriving.
+- Make those dinner rolls before the people start arriving.
 Breath in the yeast and enjoy this moment of quiet with just you and the rolls.

 - Work backwards from the time you want to eat and give yourself an extra buffer of 2 hours for turkeys that refuse to cook (probably because they have 5 side dishes in there with them…).
 Pop that turkey in.
-When it is about ⅔ done (so in about 2 hours for a 12 pound bird), I start to cook my side dishes.
-Pop those scalloped potatoes in the oven and that cornbread stuffing.
+When it is about 2/3 done (so in about 2 hours for a 12 pound bird), I start to cook my side dishes.

-- Re-heat the sweet potatoes on the stovetop over a low heat.
+- Re-heat the mashed potatoes on the stovetop over a low heat.
 Adding a little warm milk as needed to loosen them up.